YZ-network/charged-token-themes/README.md

 ## Adding a new theme

+The dApp uses [Bootstrap 5.2.3](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
+A complete guide for Bootstrap customization is available [here](https://getbootstrap.com/docs/5.2/customize/overview/).

 ### Theme configuration

-First of all, you must add a new JSON configuration in the `THEMES` array located in the `demo/themes-config.js` script.
+First of all, you must add a new JSON configuration in the `THEMES` array located at the top of the `src/index.js` script.

 Here is the minimal JSON Theme configuration needed :